purescript/purescript/CHANGELOG.d/feature_replace-unused-declarations.md

     bar :: Int
   ```

-  With the advent of Visible Type Applications (VTAs),
+  The recently-added visible type applications (VTAs)
-  one can inform the compiler via VTAs:
+  can now be used to guide the compiler in such cases:

   ```purs
   class Foo a where bar :: Int